senipatel/senipatel/README.md

 ## 🧑‍💻 About Me

-- 🔭 I’m currently working on exciting web and mobile projects
 - 🌱 Learning Django, Flutter, Firebase, WebRTC, and more
 - 💬 Ask me about Python, JavaScript, Django, Flutter
 - 📫 How to reach me: [senipatel017@gmail.com](mailto:senipatel017@gmail.com)